 Leather

-Leather ski gloves are durable, extremely comfortable, and on occasion cheaper than synthetics.
-From premium Hestras to budget options like the Flylow Gear Ridge, they have a much more natural feel and are usually more flexible and dexterous than a comparable synthetic.
+Leather ski gloves are durable and extremely comfortable, but typically more expensive than synthetics.
+From premium Hestras to budget options like the Flylow Ridge, they have a much more natural feel right away and are usually more flexible and dexterous than a comparable synthetic.
+It is way easier to grip ski poles and feel secure with a leather glove or mitten than with a synthetic one.
 The biggest downside is moisture protection.
-Leather—and particularly treated leather—is water resistant and can withstand light to moderate wetness.
+Leather—and particularly treated leather—is somewhat water resistant and can withstand light to moderate wetness.
 But eventually they will soak through in wet conditions.
 To stay dry and extend the lifespan of your leather ski gloves, try Sno-Seal or a Nikwax waterproofing treatment.
+Most top-end leather gloves have a Gore-Tex or other waterproof layer built in, so while the exterior may dampen, your hands stay dry.

 Skiing in leather work glove (Black Diamond Dirt Bag Mitt)